raynamharris/IntegrativeProjectWT2015/scripts/99_fordeep.md

 ### PC anlayiss of only DG samples

-Now, PC1 is marginally significant and PC2 is significant for beahvioral treatment ("APA2") and explain 32% and 19% of the variation in the DG only data.
+Now, PC1 is marginally significant and PC2 is significant for behavioral treatment ("APA2") and explain 32% and 19% of the variation in the DG only data.